djahren/pihole_ad_sync/README.md

 importdns.sh:
 Downloads the file from the first script from each DC.
 Checks if the first file is blank or non-existent.
-Writes the best file to `/etc/pihole/custom.list`.
+Writes the best file to `/etc/pihole/custom.list` and `05-pihole-custom-cname.conf`.
 Restarts pihole DNS.

 ## What you need to do